 Further, if fear is your motivation, be afraid.
 Beware if you find yourself acting out of fear.
 Adam and Eve hid from God because of fear.
 The Israelites doubted God over and over and over again, because of fear.
 King Saul offered his own sacrifice instead of waiting for Samuel.
 King David decided to have Bathsheba’s husband knocked off instead of confessing his adultery.
 Jonah fled to Tarshish instead of Nineveh.
 The disciples abandoned Jesus.
 Peter denied Jesus.
 And Pilate delivered up Jesus.
 They did these things because they were afraid.

 If you make the right move out of fear, it will be in spite of your motivation; not because of it.

 There is no fear in love, but perfect love casts out fear.
 For fear has to do with punishment, and whoever fears has not been perfected in love. – 1 John 4:18 (ESV)

 Questions to discuss with a good friend or two:

 - What should motivate us instead of fear?

 - Do you find fear influencing your dating decisions?
 What should you do about that?

 - Do you find fear influencing decisions in other areas of your life?
 What should you do about that?

-[If this post went down like a dose of “grace chemotherapy,” you need to know something.
+[If this post went down like a dose of “grace therapy,” you need to know something.
 God has more to tell you!
 This is an excerpt of the 2nd book in our discipleship series: Beyond Sex & Salvation.
 So seriously consider purchasing a digital copy and you will learn three key life disciplines for relational success; habits best best forged BEFORE you fall in love.
 Even before you date!
 Find out more or purchase the book at this link.]